-Cherry Hill native Gregory Vernick has returned from the Jean-Georges Vongerichten universe to open one of Philly's best new places this year, a modern bilevel space off Rittenhouse Square where wood-fired seasonal ingredients emerge in appealingly simple yet refined combinations.
+Cherry Hill native Gregory Vernick has returned from the Jean-Georges Vongerichten universe to open one of Philly's best new places of 2011, a modern bilevel space off Rittenhouse Square where wood-fired seasonal ingredients emerge in appealingly simple yet refined combinations.
 The flexible menu has small and large plates for sharing, but Vernick does things with toast you won't forget.
-The ground-floor bar is great for solo dining and sharp cocktails, not to mention quieter than the upstairs dining room - one flaw being remedied soon.
+The ground-floor bar is great for solo dining and sharp cocktails, not to mention quieter than the upstairs dining room.

 Toasts (fromage blanc and cherries; peas and bacon; crab; morels; beef tartare; corn and smoked chile); tuna with spicy pickles; sea urchin with scrambled eggs; Arctic char with crispy skin; whole-wheat fettuccine with asparagus pesto; potato ravioli with braised lamb; black bass; halibut with mushrooms; bone-in strip loin (for two); olive oil cake; blueberry pie.
 Entrees, $22-$26.
 (Sharing entrees, $38-$68.)